-TL;DR: The Mac Mini M4 with 24GB RAM runs models up to ~20B parameters at Q4 quantization cleanly, and squeezes 27-32B at tight Q4.
-Qwen3 14B is the best quality daily driver at 12-16 tok/s.
-The Mini's active cooling holds that speed indefinitely — and the desktop form factor makes it an ideal always-on local AI server.
+TL;DR: The Mac Mini M4 with 24GB RAM runs models up to ~20B parameters at Q4 quantization cleanly, and squeezes 27B at a tight fit.
+Qwen3.5 9B is the best daily driver, near-frontier quality in ~7GB, with Qwen3 14B as the deliberate-work upgrade at 12-16 tok/s.
+The Mini's active cooling holds those speeds indefinitely, and the desktop form factor makes it an ideal always-on local AI server.

 The Mac Mini M4 base model starts at $599 and contains the same M4 chip as the MacBook Air M4: 10-core CPU, 10-core GPU, 120 GB/s LPDDR5X unified memory (Apple).
 On paper, a 24GB Mini and a 24GB Air are identical for inference.